How to check the Financial Stability of Your Builder

 3. Request Insurance Certificates:

 Each contract specifies that types of insurance your Builder must have in place before any deposit is paid or building works start.
 I always encourage my home building clients to take a proactive approach to Building Insurance by asking their builder for the Certificates of Insurance as a priority after signing the contract.
-During our Building Contract Consulting calls, I work with clients to ensure the 3 essential insurance policies are in place before works begin to make sure their build is protected through the entire building journey.
+During our Building Contract Health Check, I work with clients to ensure the 3 essential insurance policies are in place before works begin to make sure their build is protected through the entire building journey.

 Annelyse